Skip to content

 2. Chop and Slice

-Example: Take a vocal phrase, slice it into individual words or syllables, and rearrange them to create a completely new vocal pattern that fits your track’s groove.
+• Example: Take a vocal phrase, slice it into individual words or syllables, and rearrange them to create a fresh vocal pattern that complements the beat.

 3. Layering and Variation

-Example: Layer a chopped drum loop with percussive hits from a different sample pack.
-Add pitch modulation for extra variation.
+• Example: Layer a chopped drum loop with percussive elements from another sample pack.
+Add pitch modulation to make each layer distinct and dynamic.

 Practical Solution: Sound Design and Processing